-• Student Voting Committee: comprised of all student team members including graduating seniors.
-Voting is mandatory for students on the team and part of your grade.
-Seniors may not opt out of voting or they will be penalized.
+- Student Voting Committee: comprised of all student team members.
+Voting is mandatory for students on the team and part of their grade..
 Voting Committee includes current candidates running for Captain and Director positions.
-There needs to be 80% of the Voting Committee present and voting for the election to be valid.
-First years on the team are allocated 2 voting point, second year 3 voting points, 3rd years and above 4 voting points.
-Students who are not seniors and not returning are not in the voting committee.

-- Mentor Voting Committee: a group of minimum 3 mentors and maximum 6 (including the teachers) selected by the teacher who have worked with students frequently during the past year and can adequately judge each applicant's technical, nontechnical, and leadership skills.
-Mentors are allocated the minimum number of voting points (whole number) to make up at least 20% of the vote. - Leadership Application Form: composed of all team positions with adjacent check boxes to indicate application. - Candidate Speeches: A speech and interview in front of the voting committee where candidates need to answer questions pertaining to time commitment, leadership skills, and technical experience pertaining to the position. - Election Administrator: a non-voting, non-student member administering the election.
+There needs to be 80% of the Voting Committee present and voting for the election to be valid. - Mentor Voting Committee: a group of minimum 3 mentors and maximum 6 (including the Team Managers) selected by the teacher who have worked with students frequently during the past year and can adequately judge each applicant's technical, nontechnical, and leadership skills.
+Mentors are allocated the minimum number of voting points (whole number) to make up at least 20% of the vote. - Leadership Application Form: composed of all team positions with adjacent check boxes to indicate application. - Candidate Speeches: A speech and interview in front of the voting committee where candidates need to answer questions pertaining to time commitment, leadership skills, and technical experience pertaining to the position. - Interview Questions: A set of questions that each candidate will be asked and present during their live Interviews. - Election Administrator: both Team Managers are the election administrators. - Leadership Council: This is the interim leadership group running the team during the fall semester up 1st week in December.